ministryofjustice/community-proxy/README.md

 # Community API proxy

-This API accepts and authorises requests on behalf of the Commnunity API and only forwards authenticated clients.
+This API accepts and authorises requests on behalf of the Community API and forwards only for authenticated clients.

-The authentication process involves checking the JWT token provided by the client as a header, checking that the token has the correct signature (ie. issued by the MOJ oauth2 service) and that the token contains the role that is appropriate for the resource requested, in this case ROLE_COMMUNITY_API.
+The authentication process involves checking the JWT token provided by the client in the Authorization header, checking that the token has the correct signature (ie. issued by the MOJ oauth2 service) and containing the role ROLE_COMMUNITY.

 The service offers the following endpoints:

 'List<Offenders>    /communityapi/api/staff/staffCode/{staffCode}/managedOffenders'
-'ResponsibleOfficer /communityapi/api/offenders/nomsNumber/{nomsId}/responsibleOfficers'
+'ResponsibleOfficer /communityapi/api/offenders/nomsNumber/{nomsId}/responsibleOfficer'
 '/communityapi/health'
 '/communityapi/status'

-These are identical (apart from the leading "/communityapi/") to what is accepted by the real CommunityApi.
+There is a small amount of translation done within the proxy to provide a clearer API for the client.

 # Build, test, assemble the JAR and run locally